-Every year the Boyd Lyon Sea Turtle Fund hosts a scholarship for a marine biology student whose research is focused on sea turtles.
-This year’s winner is Alexandra Fireman and below is her project summary.
+Every year, the Boyd Lyon Sea Turtle Fund hosts a scholarship for a marine biology student whose research is focused on sea turtles.
+This year’s winner is Alexandra Fireman.
+Below is her project summary.

-I will analyze collected scute samples to obtain a complete isotopic record of keratin tissue for a subset of the Long Island population.
-Sponge stable isotope values will allow for exploration of a trophic enrichment factor (the difference between the isotopic value of a predator and its prey) for the hawksbills assessed here.
-I will also be leveraging long-term reproductive data and tracked foraging area information to identify the most productive and vulnerable hawksbill habitats and support increased protection efforts for these marine areas.
+I will analyze collected scute samples to obtain a complete isotopic record of keratin tissue, for a subset of the Long Island population.
+Sponge stable isotope values will allow for exploration of a trophic enrichment factor (the difference between the isotopic value of a predator and its prey) for the hawksbills assessed.
+I will also be leveraging long-term reproductive data and tracked foraging area information.
+This will help identify the most productive and vulnerable hawksbill habitats and support increased protection efforts for these marine areas.

 Find out more about the Boyd Lyon Sea Turtle Fund here.